 4. A simple browse of your own inbox will give you an idea of the level of competition for your audience’s attention, so be sure that your content offers value and stands apart from the noise.

-The LinkedIn emails below are from our own inbox.
+The LinkedIn Sales Navigator email above is from our own inbox.
 Note the direct and streamlined approach, focusing on the positive outcomes resulting from completing the included call-to-action.

 5. Personalize the content of your emails based on your segmentations.
 By keeping your segmentation in mind, you are able to provide the most valuable content to that specific audience.